jaredbarranco/radiant-car-dealership/readme.md

 You may use any resources available on your laptop, please just share your screen so the interviewer can follow along with your process.

 ## Project Setup
-    1. Create a new folder on your computer called `radiant-car-dealership`
-    2. Create a new git repo in this directory
-    3. Download or import the resources from the url: ``
+    1. Fork this repository to your own.
+You should fork to contribute to the main project.
+    2. Clone this repository down to your system, and begin the projects below.

 ### Project 1 - SQL
 The customer's goal is to have better control over the prices that their customers see on their website.
 The dealership pays for cars at a wholesale price, and then adds a markup to those prices to calculate the sticker price of the vehicle.
 The dealership also needs to know how many of each vehicle they have on-hand so they don't oversell or backorder cars.